 A recent study from Juniper Research that delved into the extent and current state of blockchain investment, as well as deployment, has revealed that 65% of companies are considering blockchain tech as part of their future plans.

-All businesses involved in the survey, which costs $1,650 to download, are land registry, healthcare, food provenance, automotive and financial services firms that currently have 10,000+ employees on their payroll.
+All businesses involved in the survey, which costs $1,650 to download, are land registry, healthcare, food provenance, alarm companies, automotive and financial services firms that currently have 10,000+ employees on their payroll.

 The information volunteered by these companies revealed that the number of firms seeking payment-based blockchain solutions is much less than before.
 In addition to this, most companies would choose the Ethereum platform, while IBM was voted in favor of Microsoft as the choice company for potential blockchain deployment services.